Ric Hassani: Education

 Hassani graduated from Covenant University in Nigeria.
-He attended the University of Surrey, where he earned a master's degree in energy economics.
+He attended the University of Surrey, where he earned a Master's degree in Energy Economics.

-Musical career
+Career

 Hassani released his debut album The African Gentleman in 2016.
 He is said to have a dress style that is influenced by his self-acclaimed stance as a gentleman.
+In April 2023, he released on the same day, his first set of official singles of the year, "Amina" and "The One".